Baton34/Organize-Search-Engines2/README.md

 ~~* editing and deleting plugins
 * search with all search plugins in a folder with the click of a button~~

-Special thanks to the author of the "Classical Search Bar" plugin 田 生 for his idea and code.
+Special thanks to the author of the "Classical Search Bar" plugin 田生 for his idea and code.
 Also many thanks to w3schools.com for the examples, and also to Cho S. Kim (https://code.tutsplus.com/ru/articles/data-structures-with-javascript-tree--cms-23393) for the idea of implementation "tree".

 The latest version of the extension signed by Mozilla can be found here: [organize_search_engines_2-x.x.x-**fx**.xpi] (https://github.com/Baton34/Organize-Search-Engines2/releases/latest)